 Gaia's favorite New York stage work includes Blanche in Streetcar, Hedda in Ibsen’s Hedda Gabler, and Clytemnestra in Charles Mee’s Iphigenia 2.0, as well as an all-women production of 12 Angry Women directed by Jonathan Bolt.

-Trained also in musical theater, she co-starred in the Alex Theater production of Marilyn! a new musical, and she was critically acclaimed as Natalia in the Sacred Fools Theater play Inversion.
+Trained also in musical theater, she co-starred in the Alex Theater production of Marilyn! a new musical, and she was critically acclaimed as Natalia in the Hollywood Fringe Festival play Inversion, by Aditya Putcha.

 After moving to LA, she continued her acting training, developed her comedy skills in Improv with UCB, and worked with top audition coach Margie Haber.
 In 2019 Gaia found her artistic community at The Imagined Life studio, under the guidance of Diana Castle and Faline England.